 Figure 7.
 Deviation from Model (DFM) indicates the difference between the observed flux of small particles (< 500 μm), and the flux of small particles that would be estimated by a model, which assumes that particles in the depth bin above only remineralized and sank, following the PRiSM model.
 Values are normalized to the change in depth and are in units of μ mol Carbon m-3d-1.
-This value serves as a metric of disaggregation and other processes, which cannot be captured by a null model that assumes that particles only sink and remineralize.
+This value serves as a metric of processes that cannot be captured by a null model, which assumes that particles only sink and remineralize.
+Positive values suggest an excess of small particles, suggesting disaggregation or advection of small particles, while negative values suggest a dearth of small particles, suggesting repackaging or aggregation.
+DFM is only reported for small particles (<500 um), because it is the inverse of the deviation from expected flux of large particles.
 DFM is reported for all casts at ETNP Station P2.
-Horizontal blue lines indicate the surface and bottom of the ODZ, while the horizontal green line indicates the base of the photic zone.Discussion
+Horizontal blue lines indicate the top and bottom of the ODZ, while the horizontal green line indicates the base of the photic zone.

+At P16 Station 100, DFM was positive between the base of the photic zone and 350m and negative below 350 m (Figure S9C).

+Discussion

 Diel migrators spend time in the ODZ core